kerbonk/YPP-stalls/README.md

 Profit assumes you sell for the 'sell' price.
 Quick profit assumes you sell for the 'buy' price.

-Profit per hour window ranks the amount of poes you will make for crafting things.
-The quick suffix suggests you sell for the 'buy' price.
+Profit per hour window ranks the amount of poes you will make for crafting things per hour of labor spent on it.
+The quick suffix means you sell for the 'buy' price, otherwise it assumes you sell for the 'sell' price.